Summary: in this tutorial, you will learn how to use the SQL REPLACE

 .

-The following statement replaces all the occurrences of bar
+The following statement uses the REPLACE()

 Code language: SQL (Structured Query Language) (sql)